 While he started dancing later in life, he made up for it by investing numerous hours taking classes, practicing multiple different styles, and becoming an apprentice with professional dance company Rainbow Dance Theatre.
 Mike studied and learned multiple styles and techniques while an apprentice with RDT, later moving up to senior company member during his 5 years with the Company.
 Throughout that time Mike toured numerous states and parts of Canada, performing for audiences of all ages in RDT shows such as Roots of Hip Hop, The Owl and The Serpent, Melt, Higgs Boson: the God Particle, iLumiDance, SELFIE and many more.

 Mike has performed and collaborated with two Emmy award winners, Darryl Thomas and Mark Santillano of Pilobolus Dance Theatre.
 Since late 2017, Mike has toured with the internationally renowned Pilobolus, performing in their popular show Shadowlands in Hawaii, China, Saudi Arabia and the continental US.

-For the past six years Michael has worked with Valerie Bergman at the Inspiration Dance Company and studied teaching under former IDC instructors Carl Massey and Latoya Lovely.
+For the past seven years Michael has worked with Valerie Bergman at the Inspiration Dance Company and studied teaching under former IDC instructors Carl Massey and Latoya Lovely.
 While he enjoys performing and touring, teaching is what Mike is most passionate about.
 He is constantly working on new ideas for engaging his students while developing his own teaching workshops, including teaching at the Pilobolus Kids Camp this past summer on the east coast.